-- Fully utilizing spare bandwidth: new flows (with pre-credit unscheduled packets) should burst in the first RTT and strive to complete if they can. - Scheduled packet first (SPF): scheduled packets should proceed as if no unscheduled packets are present.
+- Fully utilizing spare bandwidth: new flows (with precredit unscheduled packets) should burst in the first RTT and strive to complete if they can. - Scheduled packet first (SPF): scheduled packets should proceed as if no unscheduled packets are present.

-As shown in Figure 1, this idealized pre-credit solution greatly improves the average FCT for ExpressPass and tail FCT for Homa, albeit for different reasons (see §2.3 for details).
+As shown in Figure 1, this idealized pre-credit solution greatly improves the average FCT for ExpressPass and tail FCT for Homa, albeit for different reasons (see §II-C for details).

 The insight behind the idealized pre-credit solution is that proactive transport is very susceptible to any delay or loss of scheduled packets.
-A slight delay of scheduled packets can cause temporary traffic spikes at downstream switches, which can break the delicate bandwidth allocation and affect more flows in a cascading style, eventually creating a perfect storm (§2.4).
+A slight delay of scheduled packets can cause temporary traffic spikes at downstream switches, which can break the delicate bandwidth allocation and affect more flows in a cascading style, eventually creating a perfect storm (§II-D).
 Moreover, these uncertainties cripple the proactive transport's unique performance predictability.
-In our experiment, we found that dropping one scheduled packet can increase flow completion time by up to $100 \times$ due to the retransmission timeout.
+In our experiment, we found that dropping one scheduled packet can increase flow completion time by up to $100\times$ due to the retransmission timeout.
 These problems can be further exacerbated by the bursts of many short flows comprising mostly of unscheduled packets.

 To summarize, the deterministic nature of proactive transport means any drop or delay of scheduled packets could inflict a disproportional damage.
-As a solution, the idealized pre-credit scheme can effectively avoid the pitfalls in recent proactive solutions (e.g. [16, 18, 29]) by safeguarding the scheduled packets and de-prioritizing the unscheduled packets, as opposed to the other way around.
+As a solution, the idealized pre-credit scheme can effectively avoid the pitfalls in recent proactive solutions (e.g. [2], [3], [8]) by safeguarding the scheduled packets and de-prioritizing the unscheduled packets, as opposed to the other way around.

 The key contribution of this work is to make the above idealized pre-credit solution practical.
-We present Aeolus1, a readily deployable building block for proactive transport that meets the above two principles of scheduled packet first and fully utilizing spare bandwidth with unscheduled packets simultaneously.
+We present Aeolus, 1 a readily deployable building block for proactive transport that meets the above two principles of scheduled packet first and fully utilizing spare bandwidth with unscheduled packets simultaneously.
+With Aeolus, the performance of small flows can be significantly improved at low network load due to the full utilization of spare bandwidth in the first RTT.
+In the meanwhile, by protecting the deterministic nature of proactive schemes, Aeolus avoids the dropping of scheduled packets even at high network load and thus guarantees good tail latency.

-Aeolus realizes its design goal by proposing a novel selective dropping mechanism (§3.2) which allows pre-credit new flows to burst at line-rate when there exists spare bandwidth left over by scheduled packets, but immediately drops them selectively once the bandwidth is used up.
+Aeolus realizes its design goal by proposing a novel selective dropping mechanism (§III-B) which allows pre-credit new flows to burst at line-rate when there exists spare bandwidth left over by scheduled packets, but immediately drops them selectively once the bandwidth is used up.
 In this way, Aeolus effectively utilizes available bandwidth with unscheduled packets while safeguarding the scheduled packets, thus achieving the above two principles simultaneously.
-In particular, we show that our selective dropping is readily implemented with only one queue at commodity switches by using the Active Queue Management (AQM) feature (§4.1).
+In particular, we show that our selective dropping is readily implemented with only one queue at commodity switches by using the Active Queue Management (AQM) feature (§IV-A).